adobe/target-nodejs-sdk-samples/README.md

 - [multiple-mbox-ecid-analytics-atjs-integration](multiple-mbox-ecid-analytics-atjs-integration) - shows how Target
 Node.js Client can be used to request content for multiple mboxes in the same Target call.

-For Target Node.js Client documentation, see [Target Node.js Client documentation](https://www.npmjs.com/package/@adobe/target-node-client)
+For Target Node.js Client documentation, see [Target Node.js Client NPM page](https://www.npmjs.com/package/@adobe/target-node-client).